Azure/onboarding-guidance/Scenarios/SQL Server on IaaS VMs.md

 The primary migration methods are:

-* Use the Deploy a SQL Server Database to a Microsoft Azure VM wizard

 * Perform on-premises backup using compression and manually copy the backup file into the Azure virtual machine

 * Perform a backup to URL and restore into the Azure virtual machine from the URL